Your BJJ Guide

 1. Pick a Position or Scenario

-Choose a situation that you want to develop.
+Select a situation that you would like to develop.
 Examples include:

 • Guard retention against a knee slice